About the composer

 M.M.
 Composition (2026) University of Texas at Austin

 B.M.
-Composition, Business Administration Minor (2023) University of Texas at San Antonio
+Composition, Minor in Business Administration (2023) University of Texas at San Antonio

 Favorite composers: